alexose/sieve/README.md

 Try the [live demo](http://sieve.alexose.com)!

-Sieve makes any resource on the web available to your application.
+Sieve makes any resource on the web available to your application with minimal overhead, and zero extra dependencies.

 Installation
 ------------